dominicdesu/tchaikovsky/README.md

 ## Introduction
 Tchaikovsky is a Java library for discovering and controlling [AllPlay™](https://www.qualcomm.com/products/allplay)-compatible speakers (e.g. the Panasonic ALL series).
 The implementation is based on the [AllJoyn framework](https://allseenalliance.org/framework).
-Please note that while the AllJoyn framework is able to connect to a variety of compatible devices, this sole purpose of the Tchaikovsky library is to control AllPlay devices.
+Please note that while the AllJoyn framework is able to connect to a variety of compatible devices, the sole purpose of the Tchaikovsky library is to control AllPlay devices.

 ## Native library
 All the AllJoyn functionality is available through a native C++ library.
 When using Tchaikovsky, you need to have this library in path specified by java.library.path, else it will not work.